Wire service reports on Bosnia

 submitted to the relevant criminal justice authorities of the Republika

-Srpska, Bosnia and Herzegovina and the ICTY for further investigation
+Srpska, Bosnia and Herzegovina and the ICTY for further investigation and prosecution.

 The Commission recalls that the Chamber received over 1800 applications